-With a closer inspection of these equations, we can try to optimize the sintering process.
-The Li2O on the right side of either eq 1 or eq 2 hints that a Li2O atmosphere can be created in a closed crucible to suppress these decomposition reactions.
-Even though some parts of LLZTO decompose to La2Zr2O7, the high Li2O-pressure in the closed crucible can still help recover the LLZTO according to eq 3.
-Therefore, a certain amount of LiOH powder was intentionally added in the crucible, which releases Li2O at 924 °C (given by the chemical supplier Alfa Aesar).
-As a result, there were fewer decomposition products in the samples sintered in the Li2Orich atmosphere (Figure 3a).
+With a closer inspection of these equations, we can now try to optimize the sintering process.
+The Li2O on the right side of either Equation 1 or Equation 2 hints that a Li2O atmosphere can be created in a closed crucible to suppress these decomposition reactions.
+Even though some parts of LLZTO decompose to La2Zr2O7, the high Li2O-pressure in the closed crucible can still help recovering the LLZTO according to Equation 3.
+Therefore, a certain amount of LiOH powder was intentionally added in the crucible, which releases Li2O at 924°C (given by the chemical supplier Alfa Aesar).
+As a result, there were less decomposition products in the samples sintered in the Li2O-rich atmosphere (Figure 3a).
 LCO and LLZTO retain the main phases.
 Within the garnet LLZTO phase, only cubic phase is observed.
 This confirms the possibility to convert the tetragonal phase in the starting powder into cubic phase by the reversible LHX.
 The photo in Figure 3b shows the color change from black to yellowish of the sample sintered in open air, while the sample sintered in Li2O atmosphere remains the black color, indicating no secondary phases formed due to decomposition.